-Our Nominating and Corporate Governance Committee consists of Dr. Mario (Chair) and Messrs.
-Lee and Mather.
-Each of Dr. Mario and Messrs.
-Lee and Mather, satisfy the independence requirements of Rule 5605(a)(2) of the NASDAQ Stock Market listing rules.
-Our Nominating and Corporate Governance Committee was formed in December 2020 and held its initial meeting in January 2021.
-It is responsible for, among other things:
+Our Nominating and Corporate Governance Committee consists of Messrs.
+Mather (Chair) and Lee, and Ms. Jacobson.
+Each of Messrs.
+Mather and Lee, and Ms. Jacobson, satisfy the independence requirements of Rule 5605(a)(2) of The Nasdaq Stock Market listing rules.
+Our Nominating and Corporate Governance Committee met one time during the 2021 fiscal year:

-- developing and recommending to the Board of Directors minimum qualifications for director nominees; - identifying and screening candidates for the Board, and recommending nominees for election of directors: - establishing procedures to exercise oversight of the evaluation of the Board, including an annual self-assessment by all directors of the Board and its standing committees; - developing and recommending to the Board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the Board; - reviewing the structure of the Board's committees and recommending to the Board for its approval directors to serve as members of each committee; and - making recommendations to Board with respect to potential successors to the Company's Chief Executive Officer and Chairman of the Board and developing and recommending to the Board annual management succession and career development plans with respect to the Company's senior management.
+- developing and recommending to the Board of Directors minimum qualifications for director nominees; - identifying and screening candidates for the Board, and recommending nominees for election of directors; - establishing procedures to exercise oversight of the evaluation of the Board, including an annual self-assessment by all directors of the Board and its standing committees; - developing and recommending to the Board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the Board; - reviewing the structure of the Board's committees and recommending to the Board for its approval directors to serve as members of each committee; and making recommendations to Board with respect to potential successors to the Company's Chief Executive Officer and Chairman of the Board and developing and recommending to the Board annual management succession and career development plans with respect to the Company's senior management.